turingschool-examples/adopt_dont_shop/README.md

 Then I see all Shelters in the system listed in reverse alphabetical order by name
 ```

-### ActiveRecord Only

-For this story, you should fully leverage ActiveRecord methods in your queries.

 ```
+For this story, you should fully leverage ActiveRecord methods in your query.

 Shelters with Pending Applications

 As a visitor